Mahboob-Attar/DataSceince-Internship-ExactSpace/README.md

 - **Open-source LLM-based answer generation with citations**
 - **Guardrails to ensure reliability and prevent hallucinations**

-> Full code, prototype, sample documents, and architecture diagrams are in the `Task2/` folder.
+Full code, prototypes, sample documents, and architecture diagrams are in the `Task2/` folder.
-> (Separate README available inside `Task2/` for detailed instructions.)
+A **separate README** inside the folder contains detailed instructions.

 ---